cldwalker/bb-clis/README.md

 ## Description

-An assortment of handy [Babashka](https://github.com/borkdude/babashka) CLIs
+An assortment of handy [Babashka](https://github.com/borkdude/babashka) CLIs and tasks

 ## Setup

 First, [install babashka](https://github.com/borkdude/babashka#installation).
-These scripts require babashka >= 0.1.1.
+These scripts require babashka >= 0.4.1.

 To setup using and modifying these scripts, read the [General section](#general).
 To just install one script, read the [Single Script section](#single-script).
 To setup babashka as I use it, read the [bb section](#bb).